JF0x7/Beginings.../README.md

 Looking to contribute more to github.
 26 years old Polish-Canadian living in Canada.
 Found some old files from school.
-Going to buiild a blockchain using hyperledger the way Josh Cook showed me.
+Going to build a blockchain using hyperledger the way Josh Cook showed me.